SamuelMaddox/personal-site/dev-notes/new-react-app/step-5-vs-code-settings-sync.md

 There are some VS Code settings related to code formatting that can be shared at a repository level with fellow developers.

-`.vscode` folder at the project root and add a
+Create a `.vscode` folder at the project root and add a `settings.json` file and add the following:

 ```json
 {